How Do Wireless Chargers Work? A Complete Guide to Qi Charging

 Qi is based on electromagnetic induction, just like we talked about earlier, and adds the digital “handshake” to agree power levels and manage temperature.
 Depending on your device, a standard Qi charger can provide anywhere from 5W to 15W of power.
 It also includes safety measures like foreign-object detection, which stops charging if it senses metal objects like coins or keys that could cause overheating.

-Apple introduced MagSafe with the iPhone 12 back in 2020, adding a ring of magnets around the Qi wireless charging coil.
-These magnets snap the phone into perfect alignment with the charger, which not only makes charging more reliable but also enables faster speeds—up to 15W on iPhones, compared to just 7.5W on older Qi chargers.
+Apple introduced MagSafe on the iPhone 12 by adding a ring of magnets around the wireless charging coil.
+Those magnets help align the phone with the charger, which improves convenience and can make charging more consistent.

 Pros and Cons of Wireless Charger